descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 value = evaluate_polynomial(coefficients);
 ```

-While this is an example of dangling, it is also an example of uninitialized.
-Interestingly, in the future, the block in question would be the block where `coefficients` is defined instead of the block where the uninitialized `coefficients` is initiated.
+While this is an example of dangling, it is also an example of uninitialized or more specifically delayed initialization.
+Interestingly, in the future, the block in question could be the block where `coefficients` is defined instead of the block where the uninitialized `coefficients` is initiated.

 #### C++ Standard